 Southern States Construction is honored to be able to restore this property and bring life back into this historic icon with many stories.
 The majority of the top floor of the main building will offer a breath-taking event venue for weddings, galas, corporate meetings, and everything in between.
 The room will feature the original 119-year old ceiling trusses, wonderful patinaed brick, and large paned windows.
 A stunningly-furnished bridal suite, groom's suite and catering prep kitchen will round out this space.

 The bottom floors will house Southern States Construction new offices, and other space will be available for retail, food & beverage and services.
-The former boiler room/coal room is slated to become an upscale restaurant, while other buildings might contain luxury apartments and more.
+The former boiler room/coal room is slated to become an upscale restaurant, while other buildings might contain a boutique hotel or luxury apartments and more.

 We are thrilled to begin the journey of preserving the historic significance of these buildings while creating a popular destination for our community!